ibm-cloud-docs/cloud-activity-tracker/how-to/manage_events_api/downloading_events_api.md

     ```
     {: codeblock}

-    where *FILENAME* is the name of the local file where evenst will be downloaded.
+    Where *FILENAME* is the name of the local file where evenst will be downloaded.

     For example: